rawify/GPS.js/README.md

 [![Build Status](https://travis-ci.org/infusion/GPS.js.svg?branch=master)](https://travis-ci.org/infusion/GPS.js)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-GPS.js is a stream parser for [NMEA](http://www.gpsinformation.org/dale/nmea.htm) sentences, given by any common GPS receiver.
-The output is tried to be as high-level as possible.
+GPS.js is an extensible parser for [NMEA](http://www.gpsinformation.org/dale/nmea.htm) sentences, given by any common GPS receiver.
+The output is tried to be as high-level as possible to make it more useful than simply splitting the information.
+The aim is, that you don't have to understand NMEA, just plug in your receiver and you're ready to go.

 Usage